Data-driven Discovery of Diffuse Interstellar Bands with APOGEE Spectra: Summary

 Future work based on our results will focus on measuring the impact that unaccounted-for DIB and Earth-based features have on ASPCAP-measured abundances.
 It would also be worthwhile to compare the DIB wavelengths to lines produced by chemical species (i.e. more than just atomic hydrogen) that are known components of the ISM, as well as to correlate the new DIB strengths with additional tracers of ISM density.
-Another useful undertaking that would advance this work is detailed joint modelling of the DIBs, skylines, tellurics, and stellar spectra in APOGEE.
+Another useful undertaking that would advance this work is detailed joint modelling of the DIBs, sky lines, tellurics, and stellar spectra in APOGEE, such as employed by the \texttt{MADGICS} method of \citet{Saydjari_2023} using Gaia spectra.
 A complete understanding of all sources of spectral features is necessary for chemical tagging experiments, and this will have the added benefit of improving our understanding of the ISM.

 \facilities{APO, LCO, SDSS}